aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-ppt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to PPT</h2>

+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file format which is used to store spreadsheet data.
+It is a combination of XML markup and binary data which is used to store data in a structured format.
+It is used to store data in a tabular format and is used to create complex spreadsheets.
+On the other hand, PPT is a Microsoft PowerPoint file format which is used to store presentations.
+It is used to create slideshows which can be used for presentations, lectures, and other purposes.
+Therefore, it is necessary to convert XLTM to PPT in order to make the data more accessible and easier to use.

+<h2>How Aspose.Total helps for XLTM to PPT Conversion</h2>
-For a Python developer, who is trying to add a XLTM to PPT conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and PPT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTM and PPT files.
+It helps to automate the conversion process from XLTM to PPT.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API is a powerful tool for working with Excel spreadsheets.
+It provides a wide range of features for creating, manipulating, and converting Excel spreadsheets.
+It also supports a variety of formats including XLTM, XLSX, XLS, CSV, and PDF.
+It also provides features for working with charts, formulas, and images.

+The Aspose.Slides for Python via .NET API is a powerful tool for working with PowerPoint presentations.
+It provides a wide range of features for creating, manipulating, and converting PowerPoint presentations.
+It also supports a variety of formats including PPT, PPTX, PPTM, and PDF.
+It also provides features for working with charts, shapes, and images.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLTM to PPT.
+It provides a simple and efficient way to convert XLTM files to PPT files.
+It also provides a wide range of features for creating, manipulating, and converting Excel and PowerPoint files.

 {{% /blocks/products/pf/feature-page-summary %}}